 What if the Custom Pipeline Needs Artifact Downloading?¶

-For example, pulp-docker uses a custom Stages API Pipeline, and relies on Artifact downloading to download metadata that is saved and stored as a Content unit.
+For example, pulp-container uses a custom Stages API Pipeline, and relies on Artifact downloading to download metadata that is saved and stored as a Content unit.
 This metadata defines more Content units to be created without downloading their corresponding Artifacts.
 The on-demand support for this type needs to download Artifacts for those content types, but not others.

 How Does This Work at the Model Layer?¶